gabriel-espinoza-77/mde-rce-detection-rule/README.md

 ## Building the Detection Query

 Within the **Advanced Hunting** dashboard in MDE, a KQL query is written to identify suspicious PowerShell behavior.
-The query focuses on identifying executions involving `Invoke-WebRequest` and `Start-Process`, particularly from non-system accounts on the `io-test-vm` machine.:
+The query focuses on identifying executions involving `Invoke-WebRequest` and `Start-Process`, particularly from non-system accounts on the `io-test-vm` machine.

 ```kql
 let target_machine = "io-test-vm";